Free investment calculators — no signup required

 How to Find the Right Strike Using Delta

-Delta is your most practical guide for strike selection:
+If you are wondering how to select a strike price using Delta, it is your most practical guide for strike selection:

 • 0.70-0.90 Delta calls: Deep ITM.
 High premium, moves almost like the stock.
 Used for stock replacement strategies.